picfouine/mbus-esphome/README.md

 ## What is this all about?

-This repository contains an integration for Mbus in ESPHome.
+This repository contains an integration for an Mbus meter in ESPHome.
 It allows a user to configure the mbus_controller component in /components as an external component.

 ## How to use it

 ### Hardware

 First of all, some hardware is required.
-I have designed a PCB that needs to be powered using a USB micro-B connector.
+I have designed a PCB that needs to be powered using a micro USB B connector.
 One Mbus meter can be connected to the board using a detachable screw terminal (one part of the connector sits on the PCB, the meter wires are fastened with screws in the other part).
 An ESP32 WROVER module is part of the PCB, which takes care of the ESPHome integration.

 I have a few of these boards available, and can produce more on demand for a fair price.